lor-ai/HyperForm/# ∇Δ — Modal Translation of Resonance .md

 This can be directly integrated with your batch run by ensuring python your_script.py accepts --condition and loads delta_conditions.

 Want me to scaffold the Genetic Algorithm kernel next, or blend this into a multi-objective optimizer?

+🧬 The Genetic Algorithm Kernel is live in Genetic Kernel.
+It supports:

+    Fitness-driven evolution using saved .npy vectors.

+    Elitism + crossover + mutation.

+    External batch launching via CLI (your_script.py).

+    Automatic population transition via vector logs.

+Let me know if you'd like:

+    PyTorch integration to apply Δ vectors to models.

+    A dashboard-style HTML viewer for GA results.

+    Or merging GA with the previous evolutionary scheduler.